Averett University logo

 2005

-Baptist General Association of Virginia dissolved ties
+Baptist General Association of Virginia dissolved ties over university's stance on homosexuality

 2011

-Baptist General Association of Virginia restored relationship
+Baptist General Association of Virginia voted to restore relationship

 🏛️